-The federal grant ceased in the fall of 2005, but funding for the continuation of this model project was made available through the passage of Proposition 1.
-(November 2004), which created a Children’s Community Services Fund, realized from County sales tax revenues.
+The federal grant ceased in the fall of 2005, but funding for the continuation of this model project was made available through the passage of Proposition 1 – Putting Kids First (November 2004), which created a Children’s Community Services Fund for the purpose of providing children’s mental health and substance use treatment services to County youth, aged 0-19.
 In October 2006, the Children and Family Services Authority was renamed the Community and Children’s Resource Board (CCRB).

 Currently, the CCRB is governed by a Board of Directors.
 The CCRB complies with the Missouri Sunshine Law and provides all public financial and administrative data on this website or by request.
 Please contact the office at 636.939.6200 or email email@example.com for more information.